marek-mikula/alien-gui-adventure/README.md

 ## Door code GUI

-If the user enters the terminal mode, new window will pop up simulating a terminal.
+If the user needs to enter a code to door, new small window will pop up.

 ## Door code GUI template